TeachersPayTeachers/linux-audit-exporter/CONTRIBUTING.md

  8. Wait for CI (GitHub actions) to pass

-Once the pull request has been reviewed by a Teachers Pay Teachers employee, and has passed CI, a Teachers Pay Teachers will merge the pull request to the main branch.
+Once the pull request has been reviewed by a Teachers Pay Teachers employee, and has passed CI, a Teachers Pay Teachers employee will merge the pull request to the main branch.
 At that point, an internal process will automatically create a new GitHub release, Docker image, and Helm chart if there are any new `fix:` or `feat:` commits.